Zij-IT/lamb/README.md

 More examples can be found in the [examples](examples) folder.

+## How to Use

+Currently Lamb is only available by building from source; this should only require [Rust](https://www.rust-lang.org/tools/install).
+After installing Rust and downloading the source it can be built by running `cargo run --release -- [PATH]`.
+If no path is provided, the REPL is run.
+The REPL is also a work and progress and only parses the input as a whole, so to allow code to execute, either `CTRL-D` or `:quit` must be used.

 ## Goals

 I have no farfetched hopes for Lamb to being a production language.
 This project is being developed for